manifold-systems/manifold/manifold-deps-parent/manifold-preprocessor/readme.md

 * [`#error`](#error)
 * [`#warning`](#warning)

+>Note the nomenclature is borrowed from C and C# preprocessors for the sake of familiarity.

 ### `#define`
 Use `#define` to define a symbol.
 When a symbol evaluates it is either `true` or `false`, it is `true` if and only if it is defined.
 You use symbols in expressions as conditions for compilation with `#if` and `#elif` directives.

->Note the Manifold preprocessor is designed exclusively for conditional compilation, you can't use `#define` for constant values or macro substitution as you can with a C/C++ preprocessor.

 The preprocessor's symbols are not accessible to Java code, likewise variables in Java code are not accessible to the preprocessor.
 This means symbols specified with `#define` never conflict with fields or variables of the same name.